ulrikstrid/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 title: Constants & Variables
 ---

-The basic building block right after types, are constants and variables.
+The next building block after types are constants and variables.

 ## Constants

 Constants are immutable by design, which means their values can't be reassigned.
-When defining a constant, you need to provide a `name`, `type` and a `value`:
+When defining a constant you need to provide a `name`, `type` and a `value`:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->